 10. A self-addressed prepaid envelope if you wish to have your passport and visa sent back to your home address.
 The Embassy or Consulate General is not responsible for lost items during shipping.

 Remarks: Do not use metered postage (for mailing to the Consulate General in New York only).
-Please note that the Embassy of Belgium in Washington DC no longer works with FedEx.
+Please note that the Embassy of Belgium in Washington DC and the Consulate General in New York no longer work with FedEx.

 The visa application fee is non-refundable.

 Please refer to the following table for payment options:

 Certified checks and money orders have to be paid to the order of:

 - "the Embassy of Belgium in Washington" if you apply at the Embassy in Washington

 - "the Consulate General of Belgium" if you apply at the Consulate General in Atlanta, Los Angeles or New York.

 Incorrect money orders or certified checks will be rejected and returned to the applicant.
 Processing will only begin once the proper payment is received.